nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager.rst

 #. :ref:`Implement an Event handler function <app_event_manager_register_module_as_listener_handler>` and define the module as a listener with the :c:macro:`APP_EVENT_LISTENER` macro, passing both the name of the module and the event handler function as arguments.
 #.
 Subscribe the listener to specific event types.

-For subscribing to an event type, the Application Event Manager provides three types of subscriptions, differing in priority.
+The Application Event Manager provides four types of events subscriptions, differing in priority.
 They can be registered with the following macros:

 * :c:macro:`APP_EVENT_SUBSCRIBE_FIRST` - notification as the first subscriber